ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

-Both DAppScan and LLMAV are excluded from training entirely and serve a dual purpose in our evaluation: they function as out-of-distribution benchmarks for assessing generalization to unseen contract populations, and they provide line-level or audit-level annotations that enable rigorous evaluation of the explainability component.
+Both DAppScan and LLMAV are excluded from training entirely, serving as OOD benchmarks and providing line-level or audit-level annotations for explainability evaluation.

 Table \ref{table:combined_vulnerability_distribution} presents the detailed distribution of vulnerabilities across all four datasets.
-In our multi-label classification context, \textbf{``Positive''} refers to the count of contracts explicitly identified as containing a specific vulnerability type, while \textbf{``Negative''} refers to those free from that specific issue.
-It is important to note that since a single smart contract can exhibit multiple vulnerabilities simultaneously (considering a contract with both Reentrancy and Arithmetic bugs), the sum of ``Positive'' samples across categories may exceed the total number of unique contracts.
-This distinction is crucial for understanding the class imbalance challenges our model must address.
+In our multi-label classification context, \textbf{\textquotedbl{}Positive\textquotedbl{}} refers to the count of contracts explicitly identified as containing a specific vulnerability type, while \textbf{\textquotedbl{}Negative\textquotedbl{}} refers to those free from that specific issue.
 Notably, LLMAV exhibits a distinct distribution from the training sources: Arithmetic (472 positive) and Time Manipulation (415 positive) are the most prevalent categories, while Front Running is extremely rare (7 positive), reflecting a distribution that differs substantially from SoliAudit and thus provides a rigorous test of generalization.